-- 8.4.1 Banks are permitted to decide on their own the loan policy and the manner of estimating the working capital finance based on MPBF method or any other method to be approved by their Board of Directors.
-The stance of Reserve Bank policy towards operational freedom to banks remains unchanged.
-At the same time, Reserve Bank recognises the fact that the banks are not comfortable with extending aggressive credit support to a relatively new area of software industry unlike other traditional industries, due to several factors which make the assessment of credit needs and follow up thereof difficult, if not insurmountable. - 8.4.2 In order to bring about uniformity in approach, the Reserve Bank has formulated guidelines for information of banks, on various aspects of lending to information technology and software industry to facilitate free flow of credit.
-The same were enclosed to our circular DS.SUB.No.4/13.05.00/98-99 dated 5 October 1998, addressed to scheduled PCBs.
-Banks are, however, free to modify the guidelines based on their own experience without reference to Reserve Bank to achieve the purpose of the guidelines in letter and spirit. - 8.4.3 These guidelines have been framed based on the recommendations made by the study group appointed by Reserve Bank to study the modalities of credit extension to software industry as also taking into account the suggestions made by the industry associations. - 8.4.4 This being a relatively new area of credit deployment, primary (urban) cooperative banks may take adequate steps to develop expertise in this area.
+- 7.4.1 Banks are permitted to decide on their own the loan policy and the manner of estimating the working capital finance based on Maximum Permissible Banking Finance (MPBF) method or any other method to be approved by their Board of Directors.
+The stance of Reserve Bank of India's policy towards operational freedom to banks remains unchanged.
+At the same time, Reserve Bank of India recognises the fact that the banks are not comfortable with extending aggressive credit support to a relatively new area of software industry unlike other traditional industries, due to several factors which make the assessment of credit needs and follow up thereof difficult, if not insurmountable. - 7.4.2 In order to bring about uniformity in approach, Reserve Bank of India has formulated guidelines for information of banks, on various aspects of lending to information technology and software industry to facilitate free flow of credit.
+The same were enclosed to our circular DS.SUB.No.4/13.05.00/98-99 dated 5 October 1998, addressed to scheduled UCBs.
+Banks are, however, free to modify the guidelines based on their own experience without reference to Reserve Bank of India to achieve the purpose of the guidelines in letter and spirit.

+- 7.4.3 These guidelines have been framed based on the recommendations made by the study group appointed by Reserve Bank of India to study the modalities of credit extension to software industry as also taking into account the suggestions made by the industry associations. - 7.4.4 This being a relatively new area of credit deployment, UCBs may take adequate steps to develop expertise in this area.
 Besides other measures which banks might take, the need for training staff for developing them in acquiring skills of project appraisal in this new area of activity need not be over-emphasised.
-It has to be ensured that the concerned staff is well aware of the requirements of the industry and remain in tune with the latest developments so that the higher standards of project appraisal can be maintained before extending the working capital finance to Information Technology and software industries.
+It has to be ensured that the staff concerned is well aware of the requirements of the industry and remain in tune with the latest developments so that the higher standards of project appraisal can be maintained before extending the working capital finance to Information Technology and software industries.

-8.5 Advances against pledge of Gold / Silver ornaments
+7.5 Advances against pledge of Gold / Silver ornaments

-8.5.1 In order to mitigate the inherent risks attached to sanction of loans and advances against Gold / Silver ornaments, Primary Urban Cooperative Banks are advised to observe the safeguards as detailed in Annex VIII

-8.5.2 Bullet Repayment: Primary Urban Cooperative Banks with the approval of their Board may permit bullet repayment of gold loans up to Rs 1.00 lakh as an additional option subject to the following guidelines :

-(i) The amount of gold loan sanctioned should not exceed Rs 1.00 lakh at any point of time.

-(ii) The period of the loan shall not exceed 12 months from the date of sanction.

-(iii) Interest will be charged to the account at monthly rests but will become due for payment along with principal only at the end of 12 months from the date of sanction.

-(iv) The bank should prescribe a minimum margin to be maintained in case of such loans and accordingly, fix the loan limit taking into account the market value of the security (gold / gold ornaments), expected price fluctuations, interest that will accrue during the tenure of the loan etc.

-(v) Such loans shall be governed by the extant income recognition, asset classification and provisioning norms which shall be applicable once the principal and interest become overdue.

-(vi) The account would also be classified as NPA (sub standard category) even before the due date of repayment, if the prescribed margin is not maintained.
+- 7.5.1 In order to mitigate the inherent risks attached to sanction of loans and advances against gold / silver ornaments, UCBs are advised to observe the safeguards as detailed in Annex 6. - 7.5.2 Bullet Repayment: UCBs, with the approval of their Board, may permit bullet repayment of loans against gold ornaments up to Rs 1.00 lakh as an additional option subject to the following guidelines: - (i) The amount of loan sanctioned should not exceed Rs 1.00 lakh at any point of time. - (ii) The period of the loan shall not exceed 12 months from the date of sanction. - (iii) Interest will be charged to the account at monthly rests but will become due for payment along with principal only at the end of 12 months from the date of sanction. - (iv) The bank should prescribe a minimum margin to be maintained in case of such loans and accordingly, fix the loan limit taking into account the market value of the security (gold / gold ornaments), expected price fluctuations, interest that will accrue during the tenure of the loan etc. - (v) Such loans shall be governed by the extant income recognition, asset classification and provisioning norms which shall be applicable once the principal and interest become overdue. - (vi) The account would also be classified as NPA (sub standard category) even before the due date of repayment, if the prescribed margin is not maintained.